RAF Force Protection Force

-The RAF Force Protection Force Headquarters was created in 2004 as the successor to the Tactical Survive to Operate Headquarters (Tac STO HQ).
-It controls the Force Protection Wings which are tasked with protection of RAF stations in the UK and overseas.
-Each Wing is based around a mix of RAF Regiment and RAF Police squadrons and other support staff.
+The RAF Force Protection Force was created in 2004 as the successor to the Tactical Survive to Operate Headquarters (Tac STO HQ).
+It consisted of Force Protection Wings which were tasked with protection of RAF stations in the UK and overseas.
+Each Wing was based around RAF Regiment and RAF Police squadrons, with supporting personnel.

+The Force Protection Force was disbanded in November 2022 and replaced by the separate Combat Readiness Force and Air Security Force, both part of Global Enablement, which itself was created by combining the RAF Force Protection Force, Battlespace Management Operations and Support Forces.

 Structure

-As of 2018, there are seven Force Protection wings.
+In 2018, there were seven Force Protection wings.